 This will let you roll back the driver settings to its existing update and you can fix the Windows 10 repair black screen issue.
 By the way, you can also learn how to fix black screen after update.

-Sometimes, while fixing the Windows 10 preparing automatic repair black screen error, you can end up losing your important data.
-To get back your lost or deleted files, you can just take the assistance of Recoverit Data Recovery.
-Recommended by experts, it can help you get back all kinds of data that is lost under various scenarios.
-Users can even preview their data on its interface and select a location to save the extracted files.
+Fortunately, you can just take the assistance of Recoverit Data Recovery.
+Recommended by experts, it can help you get back all kinds of data that is lost under various scenarios, even from the unbootable computer.
+Users can preview their data on its interface and select a location to save the extracted files.
 Since you don’t need any prior technical experience to use Recoverit, all you got to do is follow these steps:

 There you go!
 After reading this guide, you would certainly be able to fix the Windows 10 preparing automatic repair black screen.
 I have listed various methods to fix the automatic repair black screen on Windows 10 problem here.
 Besides that, if you have lost your files in the process, then you can try Recoverit Data Recovery.
 It is a highly professional and user-friendly data recovery application that can help you get back all sorts of files on your Windows system.